The Resurrection Game

 - Similar artists: Angel Olsen, Sharon Van Etten, Lucy Dacus, Waxahatchee, Fiona Apple, Brandi Carlile.

-- Awards / Nominations: NA.
-High critical acclaim.
+- Awards / Nominations: None.

 - Song To Sample: “The Resurrection Game” — the title track exemplifies the album’s blend of introspection, evocative melody, and poetic lyricism.